abhayraw1/ma-form-con/README.md

  - A function will convert the state of the environment to the observations of the different agents.

+#### State
+The state of the environment will be denoted by a a vector indicating the
+following:
+1. The centroid of the current formation. `2 `
+2.

 It will have a goal, a random formation in the form of sides of the triangle

 The main training algorithm will use DDPG + HER for training